mtmorgan/strmr/README.md

 # parallelr

-magrittr-style parallel evaluation in R
+This R package provides magrittr-style parallel evaluation.
+It is under initial development.
+The [vignette](vignettes/parallelr.Rmd) provides an overview.